llerenaj1/SE-Book/python-section-of-SE-Book.md

 ## Decorators
 Decorators can be used to wrap a function, thereby modifying its behavior.
 They are a way for us to more conviently alter functions and methods.

+## My Experiences with Python
+In our Software Engineering class this semester we were tasked with creating a wiki system that combined the powers of WTF-flask, Jinja2 and Python.
+We quickly learned how complex things were able to become.
+I think part of the reason is because we were pretty much reverse engineering the whole thing..